Combodo/iTop/readme.txt

 2.1.
 Requirements
      ------------
+Server configuration:
 iTop is based on the AMP (Apache / MySQL / PHP) platform and requires PHP 5.2 and MySQL 5.
 The installation of iTop does not require any command line access to the server.
-The only operations required to install iTop are: copying the files to the server and browsing some web pages.
+The only operations required to install iTop are: copying the files to the server and browsing web pages.

+Client configuration:
-Although iTop should work with most modern web browsers the application has been tested mostly on Firefox 3 and IE7/IE8.
+Although iTop should work with most modern web browsers, the application has been tested mostly on Firefox 3, IE7/IE8 and Chrome. iTop was designed for at least a 1024x768 screen resolution.
+For the graphical view of the impact analysis, Flash version 8 or higher is required.

 2.2.
 Install procedure
      -----------------
 1) Make sure that you have a properly configured instance of Apache/PHP running
-2) Unpack the files contained in the zipped package in a directory served by your web server.
+2) Unpack the files contained in the zipped package, and copy the content of the "web" directory in a directory served by your web server.
-3) Point your web browser to the URL corresponding to the directory were the files have been unpackaged and follow the indications on the screen.
+3) Point your web browser to the URL corresponding to the directory where the files have been unpackaged and follow the indications on the screen.

 Note: